danielnv18/church-crm/.junie/guidelines.md

 - 4 spaces for indentation (except YAML files which use 2 spaces)
 - 150 character line length

+### Styling & UI
+- Use Shadcn for UI components
+- Use Tailwind CSS for styling
+- Keep UI minimal

 ### Static Analysis
 - PHPStan (via Larastan) is used for static analysis
 - Type coverage is enforced at 100%